Ten for Teens 2022

 All the extra details.

 If you would like confirmation that your package was received, please include a note with your email address or text number CLEARLY PRINTED on it or pay for confirmation from USPS.
 Please understand that I am personally managing this campaign and receive hundreds of packages over the course of a couple of weeks, so my reply may not come the day your package is received.
-Embrace Oregon and I are not responsible for packages not received or mis-delivered by the postal system.
+Every Child PDX and I are not responsible for packages not received or mis-delivered by the postal system.

 Please DO NOT hand deliver or mail your gifts directly to a DHS office.
-We (Frugal Living NW and Embrace Oregon) have a system set up to distribute these gifts in a way that doesn’t create extra work and confusion for the staff.
+We (Frugal Living NW and Every Child PDX) have a system set up to distribute these gifts in a way that doesn’t create extra work and confusion for the staff.

 If you own a small business, are in a position in a larger business to make donation decisions, or an individual who would like to make a large donation to this project, please contact me at email@example.com so we can get you a tax receipt for your gift.